govindnarute/angularjs-s3-upload/README.md

 # angularjs-s3-upload
-this is for only upload images on s3
+this is for only upload images on s3<br>
+test